rettinghaus/musescore-doc/index.md

 ## MEI Basic

-The goal is to provide "round trip" import and export of MEI from MuseScore.
-We are targeting the "MEI Basic" form of MEI, so called because it has been designed by the MEI community as a smaller, more limited subset of the larger MEI specification.
+The support in MuseScore is targeting the "MEI Basic" form of MEI, so called because it has been designed by the MEI community as a smaller, more limited subset of the larger MEI specification.
 MEI Basic is targeted at implementers of notation software for the purposes of supporting notation interchange.
 MEI v5, released in summer 2023, is the version of MEI that is read and written by MuseScore.

 ## Implementation